balaarunreddyv1/gradle-cheapsheet/Readme.md

 - `./gradlew projects`

 **Dependencies**
-- find dependecines and its dependencies `./gradlew dependencies`
+- find dependecines and its dependencies `./gradlew dependencies` or `./gradlew dependencies --configuration compile` <- runs only the

+- Gradle project can have multiple sub projects. to find the sub projects look at setting.gradle file.